-The Data and Safety Monitoring Committee (DSMC) is charged with oversight of UVA investigator-initiated cancer-related therapeutic or non-therapeutic interventional trials.
+The Data and Safety Monitoring Committee (DSMC) is charged with oversight of UVA investigator-initiated cancer-related therapeutic or non-therapeutic interventional trials and non-interventional studies collecting additional blood or tissue samples outside of standard of care procedures.
 The UVACCC DSMC acts as both an oversight body as well as a resource for cancer center investigators to ensure safe conduct of all investigator-initiated trials.

-NOTE: Non-interventional studies and studies exempt from PRC review are not monitored by the DSMC.
+NOTE: Some non-interventional studies and studies exempt from PRC review are not monitored by the DSMC.